How do I choose a therapist?

 • Extensive experience working within mental health settings

-All Lifted Therapy’s CBT therapists are appropriately trained, continue to attend additional training (to keep up to date) and are accredited with the BABCP.
+Here at Lifted Therapy, we ensure all our therapists are appropriately trained, continue to attend additional training (to keep up to date) and are accredited with the BABCP.

 Therapist values

-All therapists are different in terms of their personality and values and it’s important that your therapist holds values and qualities that you are looking for!
+We’re all different in terms of our personality and values and it’s important that your therapist holds values and qualities that you are looking for!

 Everyone is different in terms of what they are looking for in their therapist for example: